awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 1. Make sure you have AWS CLI and AWS CDK install in your workspace.
 You can follow this doc [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS CLI.
 You can follow this document [CDK Getting Started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites) to install and bootstrap CDK

-1. Your AWS user must have at least [permissions](./permissions.json)
+1. The user or IAM role that performed the deployment must have at least [permissions](./permissions.json)

 1. [Check your quicksight account](../../../deployment/#check-your-quicksight)